 There’s value in spending time on your own as well as trying to meet people.
 You might find you enjoy your own company more than you think.

 7. Write it down

 Writing is a great way to battle loneliness, as it helps you to process your emotions and get a clearer idea of where your head's at.

 Whether it’s scribbling thoughts in a notebook, jotting down lyrics, or collecting what’s on your mind and downloading it to a Word doc, writing is a useful way to deal with feelings of isolation.
 You could try a journaling app such as Day One.

 8. Hang out with some non-humans

-When you’re feeling isolated, volunteering helps to get you out into the world, connects you with the community and, by keeping you busy, helps take your mind off your own problems.
+When you’re feeling isolated, volunteering helps to get you out into the world and connects you with the community around you.
+There are stacks of charities that need volunteers.

-If you’ve tried a couple of these steps and are still feeling disconnected, don’t be afraid to seek professional help.
-If you need it, your GP can set you up with a mental health plan that will enable you to access counselling or to visit a psychologist.
-Don’t be afraid to get the support you need.
+If you’ve tried a couple of these steps and are still feeling lonely, don’t be afraid to seek professional help.
+If you need it, your GP can set you up with a mental health plan that will help you to access counselling or visit a psychologist.
+It’s okay to get the support you need.

-Don’t forget, stacks of people have times where they feel a sense of loneliness, so you’ll never be alone in feeling lonely.
-Taking even just a few of the steps above can help alleviate your isolation and should help you start to feel better.
+Don’t forget: everyone has times when they feel lonely.
+Taking even just a few of the steps above can help reduce your isolation and should help you start to feel better.